varsha13152/tp/docs/DeveloperGuide.md

       <br>Example: tag 1 b/property from/2023-10-01 to/2023-10-31

   13. Test case: `tag INDEX t/` or `tag INDEX b/`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       **Note:** INDEX should be a valid index of a visitor in the list.
       <br>Output: Tag cannot be empty!